 The scope explicitly includes:

-- Annotated and/or contextual translations of relevant foreign-language texts.
+- Annotated and historically contextualised translations of relevant foreign-language texts.

-- Careful characterisations of old and/or abandoned ideas including past mistakes and false leads, thereby helping working physicists to assess how compelling contemporary ideas may turn out to be in future, i.e. with hindsight.
+- Careful characterisations of abandoned ideas including past mistakes and false leads, thereby helping working physicists contemplate whether current ideas may suffer the same fates

 The scope explicitly excludes: